WEAVING A WEB

 There is a long history of our views on emotions.
 As always man likes to categorize, and so, we inherited many theories dealing with questions like; whether a fixed set of basic emotions exists; how many emotions we can distinguish; if complex emotions are just more refined basic ones; or whether they are a composition of several of the basic ones.
 All those questions are, of course, open for opinion and discussion.
 If we skip the whole discussion about basic emotions, and how many of them we have, and jump into history somewhere halfway through the seventeenth century when the Dutch Philosopher Baruch Spinoza made an important observation about our mood by making a distinction between emotions and feelings.

-It seems that the way the neuromodulators brings about a certain behavior is an old survival mechanism that slowly evolved from very basic fear and anger (to flight or fight) to more sophisticated ones like gloomy or enthusiasm (to be passive or to engage).
+It seems that the way the neuromodulators bring about a certain behavior is an old survival mechanism that slowly evolved from very basic fear and anger ( flight or fight) to more sophisticated ones like gloom or enthusiasm (to be passive or to engage).
 But then another question arises; now that we live our civilized lives will we forever be just slaves of these sophisticated substances, once useful for our survival, playing games in our brain making us alternatingly twist and squirm or being overly euphoric?